Reduce bounce rate with website A/B testing via Google Optimize: Test these elements to reduce bounces

 Conversely, this means that it makes sense, especially for target pages with a lot of traffic, to design them structurally in such a way that users are bound and do not jump off immediately.
 To measure this, there are two metrics:

-What is a bounce rate in Google Analytics 3?
+What is Google Analytics 3 bounce rate?

 In the successor to Google Analytics 3, i.e. Google Analytics 4, the core metric for measuring bounce behavior is the so-called engagement rate.
 In turn, this indicates the percentage of users who carry out further interactions on the website.
 That means the higher the engagement rate, the better.
+However, the bounce rate has now also been upgraded in Google Analytics 4.

 Now it’s a matter of changing elements on the website and testing them for the best version when delivered to the users.
 To do this, the bounce rate or engagement rate must be selected as the measurement target and a new website variant created.
 Then it’s time for the actual tests.
 Here are the most important elements:

 We must not forget that online users are not determined researchers who consume content immediately and go through every last detail.
-In reality, the surfing behavior of most online users is shaped more by everyday situations – they decide within a few seconds whether the website meets their expectations or not.
+In reality, the surfing behavior of most online users is more influenced by everyday situations – they decide within a few seconds whether the website meets their expectations or not.
 Various aspects play a role that users consciously or subconsciously like or dislike, such as the color scheme, choice of images, headline content and titles, and overall design.

 Test 1: Test the size of the head area with Google Optimize